-However, in recent years, there has also been a growing recognition that although disadvantaged communities have a range of complex and inter-related needs, they also have assets at the social and community level that can help strengthen community resilience and improve or protect people's health and well-being.
+However, in recent years, there has also been a growing recognition that although disadvantaged communities have a range of complex and inter-related needs, they also have assets at the social and community level that can help strengthen community resilience and improve, or protect, people's health and well-being.
 At a time of fiscal restraint and increasing demand, identifying and making effective use of these assets to promote self-supporting communities is an integral part of a strengths-based approach to commissioning public services.